-The inaugural Manchester Methods Summer School will be held at the University of Manchester from June 17 -21, 2013.
+The third Manchester Methods Summer School will be held at the University of Manchester from July 6 -10, 2015.

-In its first year, the school will run for one week, and participants will select a single course for the duration of the school.
-Each course will deliver four days of content to a five-day timetable (Monday afternoon to Friday lunch-time), building on successful methods@manchester and CCSR short-courses given throughout the year.
+The school will run for one week, and participants will select a single course for the duration of the school.
+Each course will deliver four days of content to a five-day timetable (Monday afternoon to Friday lunch-time), building on successful methods@manchester and CMIST short-courses given throughout the year.

 - Introduction to social network analysis (SNA) using UCINET and Netdraw